 If you search your domain on Link Explorer’s Inbound Link section it’ll tell you the specific external pages linking to your website.

-While this is useful in discovering your current state of backlinks, the true value comes in searching for your competitors…
+While this is useful in discovering your current state of backlinks, the true value comes in checking the backlinks of your competitors…

 Finding backlink opportunities using Link Explorer